 “My advice would be after three months to buy a new toothbrush and begin to re-use the old brush for alternative household chores.
 When it is completely worn out then recycle it.”

 With an electric toothbrush, the brush heads (the bit with the bristles) are designed to be removed from the brush handle and replaced.
-This means that you can have one brush handle a brush head for any number of users.
-Now it’s ok to share a toothbrush!
+This means that you can have one brush handle and an individual brush head for any number of users.
+Now it’s ok to be sharing a toothbrush with multiple people!

 This is of course not the case with a manual brush.
 You need a manual brush for each person.

 With an electric toothbrush you also get the other benefits that it brings over a manual brush.
 Find out about the benefits of an electric toothbrush in our detailed article; but just a couple of reasons are the advanced cleaning they offer and the added functions available.